nonsensation/CoD2-MySql-ClientCmd/README.md

 # CoD2-MySql-ClientCmd

-This requires lobcod from http://killtube.org
+This requires libcod from http://killtube.org